dhiraa/asariri/README.md

 **We are happy to include if we find any such frameworks here in the future!**

 ## Problem Statement
+ - Capture the relationship between voices(sound) and facial features (image) with a Deep Learning model
  - To come up with an software architecture to try different models on different data set
  - Which should take care of: